captainbrosset/patrickbrosset.com/content/articles/convince-your-boss-to-sponsor-owd.md

 ## What's MDN and OWD?

 [MDN](https://developer.mozilla.org/) is the de facto center of gravity for web platform docs and compatibility data.
 It is critical infrastructure for the developer community on the web, and there is no comparable equivalent.
-This resource is vendor-agnositic, up to date, and high-quality.
+This resource is vendor-agnostic, up to date, and high-quality.

 While MDN, the website itself, is owned and maintained by Mozilla, the content and data that appears on it is the result of multiple actors.
 One of [the most prominent](https://openwebdocs.org/content/reports/2024/) of which is [Open Web Docs (OWD)](https://openwebdocs.org/).